 Separate Workflows for CAD and BOM: Allows for different release cycles for CAD drawings and BOMs, helping to manage changes more effectively without necessarily linking them directly to CAD revisions.
 You can create independent workflows.
 It can be useful to create different workflows related to files and other ones related to items.

 Integration with other CAD Tools: When using CAD systems like SolidWorks or AutoCAD Electrical, CREO, and other external ones, which do not natively integrate with Autodesk Vault as seamlessly as Inventor, the Vault Item Master becomes useful!
-This is because, for these software's, you cannot directly get the BOM from files (by checking them into vault), and the only option is to input that information in the item master.
-By updating the item property associated to each CAD file.
+This is because, for these Software, you cannot directly interact with the BOM from files (by checking them into vault), and the only option is to Create/Assign Item, or use external tools (e.g., powerGate).

-Increased Complexity: Managing both CAD data and Vault items can add complexity and more steps to Item and BOM workflows.
+Increased Complexity: Managing both Files (CAD data) and Vault items can add complexity and more steps to Item and BOM workflows.

 Potential Redundancy of Data: If your ERP system already tracks BOM history and manages BOM row properties (e.g., length, size, surface treatment), using Vault items to do the same can result in duplication of data management tasks.
 This duplication does not provide additional benefits and can lead to inefficiencies in maintaining consistent and synchronized data across both systems.
 This conflict can become a disadvantage.